realA10001986/Time-Circuits-Display/README.md

 ##### &#9654; Make time travels persistent

 See [here](#persistent--non-persistent-time-travels).
-For this option to take effect, it is required that the _Save secondary settings on SD_ is checked as well.
+For this option to take effect, it is required that the _Save secondary settings on SD_ is checked as well, and an SD card is present.
+Time travel data is only ever stored on SD, never in internal flash memory.

 ## Appendix B: I2C peripheral wiring